waltherg/backup.waltherg.github.io/_posts/2013-08-12-PLoS_ONE_time_to_publication.md

 layout: default
 title: "PLoS ONE Time to Publication"
 date: 2013-08-12
-tags: wip
+tags: plos publishing
 ---

-**This post is work in progress**

 This blog post is based on an IPython Notebook that I sketched out on [GitHub](https://gist.github.com/waltherg/6211587) some time ago.
 You can find accompanying data there.

-This post is work in progress since conversion from my original IPython Notebook to Markdown (for this post) produced some glitches that I need to amend.

 # PLoS ONE Time to Publication

-I recemtly picked up working with PLOS's API and downloaded over 63,000 articles from PLOS ONE which required about 6 hours, pagination of my requests to the API, and around 2.5 GB of hard disk space.
+I recently picked up working with PLOS's API and downloaded over 63,000 articles from PLOS ONE which required about 6 hours, pagination of my requests to the API, and around 2.5 GB of hard disk space.